4ug-aug/mlops-comp-vision/reports/README.md

 >
 > Answer:

 The rules for code qulity and format for this project follows the pep8 python style, to ensure this we utilize the python package called black.
 This package automatically change all python files to follow this style.
 In addition we use the isort package to sort all of the import statements in alphabetical order.
 These concepts and rules are very important for codebases with many contributors, as everything is much more efficient to read when all the developers follows the same schemes and rules.
-Overall makes the code easier to read and change.
+Overall it makes the code easier to read and change.

 ## Version control